-As at 30th June, 2018, the Group maintained a net debt position with a net debt to net total capital ratio of 15.2 per cent, which was based on its net debt of HK\$21,722 million and net total capital, which represents the total borrowings plus total equity net of cash and bank deposits, of HK\$143,217 million.
-This ratio was slightly improved when compared with the net debt to net total capital ratio of 17.6 per cent at the year end of 2017 mainly due to cash inflows from the investment portfolios.
+As at 30th June, 2019, the Group maintained a net debt position with a net debt to net total capital ratio of 15.1 per cent.
+This was based on HK\$21,777 million of net debt and HK\$143,981 million of net total capital, which represents the total borrowings plus total equity net of cash and bank deposits.
+With the cash inflows from the investment portfolios together with the sale proceeds from the partial disposal of interest in an associate, this ratio was slightly improved when compared with the ratio of 16.5 per cent at the year end of 2018.